Skip to content

 Privacy

-All network calls are fail-open — if anything is unreachable, every other layer keeps working.
+All network calls are fail-open — if a service is unreachable, every other layer continues working.
+No telemetry is collected by this extension.

 Reporting a new malicious package